vnteles/cellowm/readme.md

 ## Description
 Cello is a floating window manager for X11.

-It uses a client called celloc to comunicate with the wm, using a socket, allowing to write your own softwares to communicate with the wm not dependent on celloc (such as voice assistents).
+Cello is intended to be a lightweight and customizable window manager.
+It uses a client, called celloc, to comunicate with the wm, using a socket that allows you to write your own softwares to talk with the wm (such as voice assistents), not depending of celloc.

 ### important: this project is under development, not recommended to use it as your main window manager